 All my advice in this guide is based on my own experience of hiking the trail.

-Also relevant: Long distance walking tips
+I’d also recomend checking out my Long distance walking tips

 How do you know how far to walk each day?